dclw29/DSFU-Net/README.md

 In general, PyTorch installations can be quite fickle, hence the recommendation for a conda environment.
 More information is available at https://pytorch.org/

 # Running your sample
+To prepare your data, you will need to reconstruct your reciprocal lattice planes on a 256x256 pixel grid and remove any Bragg peaks.
+For the best results, you could also apply symmetry averaging and subtract the background.
+If you want to do quantitative refinements of short-range order parameters, you need to be quite precise with the Bragg removal.
+If using a punch-and-fill method, its recommended to replace the Bragg intensities with noise instead of a constant value, for example.
+You will need to save your reconstructed plane as a numpy array.

 The key script for running your sample is given by main/pipeline.py.
 This can take as input a set of arguments, which you can interrogate with: